aiman-al-masoud/deixiscript/docs/notes/notes.md

 # two versions of each verb, one with side effects and one without? or remember verb application and "disapplication"?
 Or just overload and make the system "understand" whether it's the overload with or without side-effects ????

+# copy has to be overridden in each BaseThing subclass!

 # Modify noun-phrase and verb-sentence
 ```